wighawag/jolly-roger/README.md

 pnpm externals
 ```

-and then run `pnpm shell:dev` to bring up the rest in watch mode.
+and then run `pnpm dev` to bring up the rest in watch mode.

 You can also always run them individually

-You can also run them all in one process : `pnpm start` (no separate terminal window/tab) but this means all the log output is in the same window.

-Basically the `shell:` version will execute each parallel processes in a new terminal window/tab while the non-shell version will execute all in one process sharing the same log output.

 # production